Is This Type of Pain During Sex Normal? - Cherokee Women's Health

 Seeking Professional Help

 With her newfound knowledge, Barb decided to take charge of her health and seek professional help.
-She scheduled an appointment with Dr. Peahen Gandhi, a compassionate OB/GYN and urogynecologist with Cherokee Women’s Health.
-Dr. Gandhi’s warm demeanor and willingness to listen made Barb feel validated and understood—a stark contrast to the isolation she had felt for years.
+She scheduled an appointment with Dr. James Haley, a compassionate OB/GYN and urogynecologist with Cherokee Women’s Health.
+Dr. Haley’s warm demeanor and willingness to listen made Barb feel validated and understood—a stark contrast to the isolation she had felt for years.

 Understanding and Treatment

-Dr. Gandhi performed a thorough examination and diagnosed Barb with vaginismus.
-She explained that the condition could be caused by various factors, including psychological stress, trauma, or even underlying medical conditions.
+Dr. Haley performed a thorough examination and diagnosed Barb with vaginismus.
+He explained that the condition could be caused by various factors, including psychological stress, trauma, or even underlying medical conditions.
 Together, they formulated a personalized treatment plan that encompassed both physical and emotional aspects.

 The Healing Journey